himaja-git/RAG/README.md

 # Lightweight Retrieval-Augmented Generation (RAG) Demo

-This is a simple RAG-style project implemented in Python to retrieve relevant text chunks from `.txt` documents based on user queries.
+This is a simple RAG-style project implemented in Python to retrieve relevant text chunks from `python tutorial` documents based on user queries.

 ## Features